 Maybe you have travelled to Rotorua on a previous visit and you are looking for something new to discover?

 Step off your cruise ship and join us in exploring some of the fun things which makes Tauranga, the Bay of Plenty.
-You will enjoy a short tour covering an extensive mix of attractions, activities, and places, pristine white beaches, arts and crafts, history, culture, & fine foods, some of which are unique to Tauranga and /or the Bay.
+You will enjoy a short tour covering an extensive mix of places of interest, pristine white beaches, history, & culture, which are unique to Tauranga and /or the Bay.

 The coastal Bay of Plenty, so aptly named by Captain Cook on his inaugural navigation of New Zealand, has plenty for everyone to enjoy, with Tauranga at its heart it really is New Zealand’s best kept secret destination.